pvanderbilt/coq-lang-playarea/README.md

 # coq-lang-playarea
-STLC in Coq extended with a sound big-step semantics and functions as closures.
+STLC in Coq extended with a sound big-step semantics, functions as closures and records as lists.

 This project starts with Software Foundation's ("SF's") simply typed lambda calculus (STLC) as defined in Coq and extends it in various ways: